 Overweight increases the strain on your knees.
 It increases the risk of developing osteoarthritis.
 It also increases the chances of progression of osteoarthritis.

 Losing even a small amount of weight can make a big difference to the strain on weight-bearing joints.

-Exercises strengthen muscles and increase range of motion and flexibility of the joint.
+Exercises strengthen muscles and increase a range of motion and flexibility of the joint.